michael-wiltshire/Work-at-Home-Helper-Application/README.md

 If the user does not use the clock in and out feature, they can enter the time worked manually and make edits as necessary.
 * Spreadsheet preview and creation mode: Users can preview and edit their timesheets before exporting them as a CSV file.
 Installation and Usage
-To install the system, clone this repository and run it on your local machine.
-To use the system, open the main.py file and follow the prompts.
+To install the system, clone this repository and run it on your local machine, and follow the directions in INSTRUCTIONS.txt.